awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Pig 0\.17\.0
 + Presto 0\.184

-**New Features**
+**New features**
 + Added Livy support \(version 0\.4\.0\-incubating\)\.
 For more information, see [Apache Livy](emr-livy.md)\.
 + Added support for Hue Notebook for Spark\.
 + Added support for i3\-series Amazon EC2 instances \(October 12, 2017\)\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + Spark
   + Added a new set of features that help ensure Spark handles node termination because of a manual resize or an automatic scaling policy request more gracefully\.
-For more information, see [Configuring Node Decommissioning Behavior](emr-spark-configure.md#spark-decommissioning)\.
+For more information, see [Configuring node decommissioning behavior](emr-spark-configure.md#spark-decommissioning)\.
   + SSL is used instead of 3DES for in\-transit encryption for the block transfer service, which enhances performance when using Amazon EC2 instance types with AES\-NI\.
   + Backported [SPARK\-21494](https://issues.apache.org/jira/browse/SPARK-21494)\.
 + Zeppelin